iamcoleman/senior-design/code/node/README.md

 **Origin**: Sentiment analysis engine API

 Send the results of a sentiment analysis.
-Throws a `410 GONE` error if the job took too long to complete
+Throws a `404 GONE` error if the job ID is invalid, which will occur if the request has expired or was never created.

     POST /api/results/:analysisRequestId